Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 #

 ## Prerequisites
-- ```Unlocked bootloader``` - (If not unlocked, Use [this](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/blob/main/guide/English/unlock-bootloader-en.md) guide)
+- Unlocked bootloader - Use [this](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/blob/main/guide/English/unlock-bootloader-en.md) guide, if not unlocked.

-- `Other Android Devices/PC for booting into modded recovery` - (or you can use [this](TWRPInstallation.md) guide to install twrp permanently)
+- Other Android Devices/PC - ```for booting into modded recovery```

-- `USB otg cable for connecting your Android phone with Xiaomi Pad 5`
+- USB otg cable - ``` for connecting your Android phone with Xiaomi Pad 5```

-- `Modded recovery for creating partition and Installing Windows`
+- [Modded TWRP recovery](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Modded-TWRP-Recovery) - ``` Download it to both your Android device and Pad 5 ```

+- [Magisk Manager APK](https://github.com/topjohnwu/Magisk/releases) - ``` Download it in Pad 5 and rename it to magisk.zip ```

 -  ```A Working Brain```
 #